BenJetson/CPSC462-term-project/README.md

     - `/src/includes/types/` - directory containing PHP classes that model the data structures used throughout the application.

+  - `/src/vendor/` - directory containing source code that this application depends on, but is not part of this repository.
+The contents of this directory are controlled by [PHP Composer](getcomposer.org).
+Vendored code is not checked into the repository and must be fetched by running the composer recipe provided in the Makefile.

   - `/src/*.php` - these PHP scripts are the driver scripts, the only ones that are accessible to the public via the internet. **ALL EXECUTION STARTS HERE**